camunda/camunda-docs/docs/reference/glossary.md

 ### Connector

-A piece of software that connects the workflow engine with some other system or infrastructure.
+A reusable building block that performs the integration with an external system and works out of the box.

 The connector might be uni or bidirectional and possibly include a [job worker](#job-worker).

 The boundary between connectors and job workers can be fuzzy, but in general, connectors connect to other active pieces of software.
 [Outbound](#outbound-connector), [inbound](#inbound-connector), or [protocol](#protocol-connector) connectors are types of connectors.